Breakout (video game): Development

 A precursor to Breakout was Clean Sweep, released by Ramtek in 1974.
-In that game, the player uses a paddle to hit a ball up towards a playfield of dots, which disappear as the ball moves through the dots; the goal is to achieve a clean sweep by erasing all the dots.
-Clean Sweep was one of the top ten best-selling arcade video games of 1974 and sold a total of 3,500 arcade cabinets.
+In that game, the player uses a paddle to hit a ball up towards a playfield of dots, which disappear as the ball moves through them; the goal is to achieve a clean sweep by erasing all the dots on screen.
+Clean Sweep became one of the top ten best-selling arcade video games of 1974 and sold a total of 3,500 arcade cabinets.

-Breakout, a discrete logic (non-microprocessor) game, was designed by Nolan Bushnell and Steve Bristow, both of whom were involved with Atari and its Kee Games subsidiary.
-Atari produced innovative video games using the Pong hardware as a means of competition against companies making "Pong clones".
-Bushnell wanted to turn Pong into a single player game, where the player would use a paddle to maintain a ball that depletes a wall of bricks.
+Breakout, a discrete logic (non-microprocessor) video game, was designed by Nolan Bushnell and Steve Bristow, both of whom were involved with Atari and its Kee Games subsidiary.
+Atari produced innovative video games using modified Pong hardware as a means of competition against companies manufacturing unlicensed "Pong clones".
+Bushnell wanted to adapt the gameplay of Pong into a single-player experience where the player uses a paddle to sustain a bouncing ball that depletes a wall of bricks.
 Bushnell was certain the game would be popular, and he and Bristow partnered to produce a concept.
-Al Alcorn was assigned as the Breakout project manager, and he began development with Cyan Engineering in 1975.
-Bushnell assigned Steve Jobs, who was not an engineer, to design a prototype.
-Jobs was offered $750, with an award for every TTL (transistor-transistor logic) chip fewer than 50.
-Jobs promised to complete a prototype within four days.
+Al Alcorn was assigned as the Breakout project manager, and development began with Cyan Engineering in 1975.
+Bushnell assigned Steve Jobs, who was employed at Atari but was not an electrical engineer, to build a prototype.
+Jobs was offered US$750 for the task, supplemented by a bonus of $100 for every TTL (transistor-transistor logic) chip fewer than 50 used in the design.
+Jobs promised Bushnell that he would deliver a completed prototype within four days.